Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 by: Brett T

-Because of their long fur, do Maine coons get hot in warm weather?
+Because of their long Maine Coon cat fur, do they get hot in warm weather?

 Do they need to be trimmed in the summer?